cvlab-stonybrook/Scanpath_Prediction/README.md

      'T': array([190,  63, 180, 543]),      # duration of each fixation
-     'length': 4,                           # length of the scanpath (i.e., number of fixations) 'fixOnTarget': True,                   # if the scanpath lands on the target object 'correct': 1,                          # 1: the subject correctly located the target; 0 otherwise 'split': 'train'                       # split of the image {'train', 'valid', 'test'}
+     'length': 4,                           # length of the scanpath (i.e., number of fixations) 'fixOnTarget': True,                   # if the scanpath lands on the target object 'correct': 1,                          # 1 if the subject correctly located the target; 0 otherwise 'split': 'train'                       # split of the image {'train', 'valid', 'test'}
  }
 ```